 Water kefir grains are known to multiply, but at times they are reluctant to do so.
 Even if they do not multiply, with proper care, water kefir grains can be used repeatedly to brew water kefir.
 For more information, consult our article, Encouraging Water Kefir Grains to Multiply.

 What supplies do I need to make water kefir?

 Making water kefir does not require any specialized equipment.
-Please see our article How to Make Water Kefir for more information
+The Water Kefir Starter Kit includes everything you need to get started aside from a glass jar and water.
+Read our tutorial How to Make Water Kefir for more information.